Agriculture

 Total

-Irrigation sprinkler is a device used to irrigate (water) agricultural crops, lawns, landscapes, golf courses, and other areas.
+An irrigation sprinkler is a device used to irrigate agricultural crops, lawns, landscapes, and other areas.

-Sprinkler irrigation is used where there is less water availability as well as on almost all kind of soils except heavy clay soil.
+Sprinkler irrigation is used where there is less water availability and on almost all kinds of soils except heavy clay soil.

 Rajasthan is the most irrigated state through sprinkler irrigation due to water shortage.